arras-energy/gridlabd-old/docs/Subcommand/Job.md

 ### `-c|--configfile CONFIG`

-Specifies the name of the configuration file to use instead of `gridlabd-config.glm`.
+Specifies the name of the configuration file name to use instead of `gridlabd-config.glm`.
+The configuration file is created from the job entry in the job control file and loaded before the main GLM file is loaded.

 ### `-d|--debug`